xoxzo/xoxzo.cloudpy/README.rst

 **Introduction**

-xoxzo.cloudpy is the paython package that you can send sms or make a phone call and playback a MP3 file via Xoxzo telephony API.
+xoxzo.cloudpy is the python package that you can send sms or make a phone call and playback a MP3 file via Xoxzo telephony API.
 This is the open source package with MIT LICENSE.

 **Sample Code 1**